philibertc/micronova_controller/README.md

 - Connect your ESP to your computer,
 - Flash your ESP with that hex file (for esptool: `esptool write_flash *.hex`).
 ### With Arduino IDE
-- Install ESP cards with the board manager (custom URLs: http://arduino.esp8266.com/stable/package_esp8266com_index.json,https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json),
+- Install ESP cards with the board manager (custom URLs: `http://arduino.esp8266.com/stable/package_esp8266com_index.json,https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json`),
 - Install WifiManager and PubSubClient libraries,
-- Copy the content of `micronova-controller.ino`,
+- Copy the content of `micronova_controller.ino`,
 - Connect your ESP to your computer and flash.

 ## Configure WiFi and the MQTT broker URL